 Upper endoscopy (flexible tube with light and camera to examine digestive tract)

 24-hour ph monitoring (measures the amount of acid flowing into the esophagus from the stomach)

 High resolution esophageal manometry (measures the function of the lower esophageal sphincter)

 Gastric emptying study

 A small number of patients might need surgery because of poor response to medical therapy.
 Although GERD and hiatal hernia can limit daily activities, most people will find relief with an understanding of the causes and proper treatment.

 Can surgery help stop GERD?

-A laparoscopic repair of hiatal hernia and reflux called Nissen fundoplication can be very effective; 90 percent effective in most patient populations.
+A laparoscopic (minimally invasive) repair of hiatal hernia and reflux called Nissen fundoplication has been shown to be 90% effective in most patient populations.
+The surgery strengthens the lower esophageal sphincter.
 It requires general anesthesia and a one-day stay in the hospital.
-Post-operatively, patients no longer require long-term therapy with Prilosec or other antacid medications.
+Postoperatively, patients no longer require long-term therapy with Prilosec® or other antacid medications.

 Can't find the health information you’re looking for?